JuanPabloDiaz/repos/README.md

 - `GITHUB_USERNAME`: Your GitHub username
 - `HIDDEN_PROJECTS`: Array of repository names to hide from the portfolio
-- `FEATURED_PROJECTS`: Array of repository names to feature at the top (in order of appearance)
+- `BEST_PROJECTS`: Array of repository names to feature at the top (in order of appearance)

 ## Scripts